Continuous Collision Detection (CCD)

 The way physics engines generally solve this problem is to allow for what is called Continuous Collision Detection (CCD).

-As you might imagine, checking that entire area is more processor intensive than checking a single spot every frame.
-This is why Continuous Collision detection is off by default, and should only be turned on if needed.
+As you can imagine, checking that entire area is significantly more processor intensive than checking a single spot every step.
 Leaving it on if you really don't need it, especially with large numbers of objects, will slow your game down.

 Located under the Physics > Advanced page for an Actor.